 Mathematics is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.

-NEW FOR 2019-2020: From the 2019/20 academic year onwards, all state-funded maintained schools and academies (including free schools) in England will be required to administer an online multiplication tables check (MTC) to year 4 pupils.
+All state-funded maintained schools and academies (including free schools) in England administer an online multiplication tables check (MTC) to year 4 pupils.

-For further advice, please click on the link below:
+For further information, please click on the link below: https://www.gov.uk/guidance/multiplication-tables-check-development-process

 Resources to support your child: